-- 1. One official set of transcripts from the undergraduate institution conferring the baccalaureate degree must be sent directly to the WSC Admissions Office. - 2.
+- 1. One official set of transcripts from the undergraduate institution conferring the baccalaureate degree must be sent directly to the WSC Admissions Office.
+One official set of transcripts from the institution conferring the master degree must be sent directly to the WSC Admissions Office. - 2.
 All graduate students seeking an MSE or Specialist's degree must submit scores on the Graduate Record Examination (GRE) General Test.
 GRE scores will be used as an assessment tool along with other criteria to determine admission status.
 Each program will determine the manner in which the requirement is to be administered.
 See the specific information for each program concerning these admission requirements.
 The test may be taken at any Educational Testing Service testing center.
 Further information concerning the administration of the GRE may be obtained through the School of Education and Counseling or the Graduate Office.
 Students seeking to enroll in a Master's degree program without GRE scores may be provisionally admitted for one (1) semester. - 3.
 Students must supply the names and contact information of three references.
 At least one reference should be familiar with the student's academic potential. - 4.
 Students must present an undergraduate GPA of 2.75 or higher on a 4.00 scale for regular admission.
-Students with an under graduate GPA below 2.75 may be admitted provisionally with a review of their status after completing 9 hours of graduate work - 5.
+Students with an undergraduate GPA below 2.75 may be admitted provisionally with a review of their status after completing 9 hours of graduate work - 5.
 Students who graduate with a liberal arts degree without teaching credentials and now intend to enter the teaching profession must enter a special program, which will qualify them for certification in Nebraska and at the same time enable them to complete some requirements for a master's degree.